 This primarily depends on your needs.
 Some prefer very small lights as they don’t want to be burdened by large flashlights.
 Others prefer large lights because they run for longer periods of time and are brighter.

-Most brands add extra features to their packages such as holsters, O-rings, lanyards, belt clip, battery, and lens filters.
+Most brands add extra features to their packages, such as holsters, O-rings, lanyards, belt clips, batteries, and lens filters.
 This varies from one brand to another.

-Many flashlights come with a warranty of at least one-year or more.
-It is vital to check whether the brand you are buying from offers warranty or not.
-When products are transported, they usually break or some parts may be missing.
-A warranty helps you receive the product in good condition or if it’s damaged, you can get a replacement.
+Many flashlights come with a warranty of at least one year or more.
+It is vital to check whether the brand you are buying from offers a warranty or not.
+When products are transported, they usually break, or some parts may be missing.
+A warranty helps you receive the product in good condition, or if it’s damaged, you can get a replacement.

-To sum up, if you know what you want to do with the flashlight, it becomes easier selecting a flashlight of choice.
+To sum up, if you know what you want to do with the flashlight, it becomes easier to select a flashlight of choice.
 Do you want a regular flashlight or a tactical one?
-The brighter the flashlight is the more costly it will be.
+The brighter the flashlight is, the more costly it will be.
 Look at its construction so that you can end up with a durable and sturdy flashlight.
 If you want a flashlight for outdoors, it should be lightweight.
 Also, if you intend to use the flashlight for long, you should look for one with a rechargeable battery.
-Hope you’ve found this post to be helpful in your quest of finding the best flashlight for your lighting needs.
+I hope you’ve found this post to be helpful in your quest to find the best flashlight for your lighting needs.